cypherlab/react-starter-kit/README.md

 ## Test

-You can play with the component in the browser via the `index.html` test file in the `test` folder.
+You can play with the component in the browser via the `index.html`.

 ```js
 (npm|yarn) run dev